microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

 Once you've created an inherited process, you can customize it, create team projects based on it, and migrate existing team projects to reference it.
 The Git team project can't be customized until it's migrated to an inherited process.

-In this task we'll create a new process that inherits Scrum.
+In this task we'll create a new process that inherits from Scrum.
 The one change we'll make is to add a backlog item field designed to track to a proprietary PartsUnlimited ticket ID.

 1. Click the **VSTS** log in the top left corner to navigate to the account root.
-From the menu dropdown, select **Settings**.
+From the left bottom corner select **Admin settings**.
 These are account-level settings.

     ![](images/112.png)